gitlabhq/gitlabhq/PROCESS.md

 1. Evaluate the priority and add a [Priority label](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md#bug-priority-labels-p1-p2-p3-p4)
 1. Schedule the issue in order to get it fixed as soon as possible, based on severity and priority, following these guidelines:
   - If the regression is ~S1 or ~S2, set the current milestone
     - If the regression was introduced in a RC of the current release, label with ~Deliverable
     - If the regression was introduced in the previos release, label with ~"Next Patch Release"
+  - If the regression is ~S3 or ~S4, it can be scheduled for later milestones

 When a new issue is found, the fix should start as soon as possible.
 You can ping the Engineering Manager or the Product Manager for the relative area to